 - However, one can use it as a surrogate form of currency.

-- They allow their citizens to trade and invest in Bitcoin.
+- They allow their citizens' Bitcoin trading and investment.

 - Several merchants across the capital of Germany accept payments made through Bitcoin.